Pangloss Music Studio

 I taught Suzuki violin private lessons and group classes in the Suzuki program, as well as at the University Preparatory School to students ages 3 to 50, and taught 4-5 taught traditional piano students at home.

-I've played in several orchestras, including the Flagstaff Symphony Orchestra, and served as music librarian for FSO and the NAU Orchestra.
+I also served as music librarian for FSO and the NAU Orchestra.

 As the Graduate Accompanist, I accompanied vocal, brass, and string students each semester, practiced with them, attended their weekly lessons, rehearsals, and master classes, and later performed in all their recitals.

-Orchestras: In addition to school and college orchestras, I've played in various local and regional orchestras, including The Wire Choir in Odessa, Texas, Albuquerque Youth Symphony, Flagstaff Symphony Orchestra, Roswell Symphony Orchestra, and Lakeland Symphony Orchestra (Florida).
+In addition to school and college orchestras, I've played in various local and regional orchestras, including The Wire Choir in Odessa, Texas, Albuquerque Youth Symphony, Flagstaff Symphony Orchestra, Roswell Symphony Orchestra, and Lakeland Symphony Orchestra (Florida).

 ANNUAL AVERAGE-BASED BILLING:

-I'm not "fond" of the fact that 109-year-old French pianist Collette Maze was honored after she died in 2023.
-But it is notable that Maze had played for over a century and was still recording in 2021, playing Debussy's Prelude, "Ondine."
-She said in 2017 that staying young isn’t a question of age – it’s a question of attitude and staying passionate and curious.
-Maze said if you can do that, “staying young is eternal.”
+There are several!
+I recently discovered the 2024 Oscar-winning short film, "The Last Repair Shop."
+This wonderful 40-minute documentary illustrates how important music is to people of all ages, in different circumstances, all over the world.
+It made me cry and laugh.
+On YouTube: https://bit.ly/4dyP32u 109-year-old French pianist Collette Maze was honored after she died in 2023.
+I'm not fond of that fact but rather, that Maze played for over a century and was still recording in 2021, playing Debussy's Prelude, "Ondine" among other landmarks in Classical literature.
+She said in 2017 that staying young isn’t a question of age – it’s a question of attitude and staying passionate and curious and, if you can do that, “staying young is eternal.” https://bit.ly/3JVy0tF And Willy Nelson had a 90th Birthday Concert in 2023.
+If that doesn't inspire you, nothing will!

 Then there was this amazing audience member/conductor in a kilt: https://bit.ly/4at9FXF

 First, determine what style and type of music you want to learn and what steps you need to take to support your commitment to learning it.
 Support your own commitment by planning your time, informing family and friends of your goals and practice times, removing distractions, and being consistent.
-Set a goal of 6 months to a year to give yourself a chance to evaluate your playing abilities, and ability to commit your time to the study.
+Set a goal of 6 months to a year to give yourself a chance to evaluate your playing abilities and ability to commit your time to the study.
 [This includes for your child.]

 "If you are not willing to learn, no one can help you.
 If you are determined to learn, no one can stop you." ~ Zig Zigler

-Hire a well-trained teacher who inspires and motivates you to do your best, effectively communicates concepts and demonstrates actions, and cares about your artistic and personal development.
-They will take the time you need while keeping to a plan of progress and will teach you the inner discipline it takes to consistently progress, pursue advanced studies if that's your desire, and continue playing without injury for a lifetime.
+Hire a well-trained teacher who inspires and motivates you to do your best, who effectively communicates concepts and demonstrates actions, and who cares about your artistic and personal development.
+They will take the time you need while keeping to a plan of progress and teach you the inner discipline it takes to consistently progress, pursue advanced studies if that's your desire, and continue playing without injury for a lifetime.

 "When the student is ready, the teacher will appear.
 When the student is truly ready...the teacher will disappear." -- Tao Te Ching